 If you're interested in diving deeper into the PERMA model, check out Dr. Martin Seligman's book Flourish in which he describes his research on what contributes to people's well-being.

 Looking for a practical way to learn how to decrease your anxiety, increase peace, and grow in trusting God from moment to moment?
-If so, I would definitely suggest my book, The Mindful Catholic.
-(Totally unbiased recommendation of course. 😎)
+Check out my book, The Mindful Catholic.